 Capital Gains as the Icing on the Cake

-The foregoing case studies offer a glimpse of the type of positive cash flow that can be expected from various different types of Medellin real estate purchases.
+The foregoing case studies offer a glimpse of the type of positive cash flow that can be expected from various different types of Medellin real estate investing.
 Those types of returns will be attractive to investors, assuming the principal remains protected.
 With real estate in Medellin, the principal isn’t just protected – but rather, it trends in one direction only: UP

 Check out the following graph, provided by the Colombian National Statistics Agency (DANE – Departamento Administrativo Nacional de Estadistica).
-It shows the year over year change in property values across the city.
+It shows the year over year change in property values across the city. in

 As the graph and the table show (the table is a numerical representation of the orange line in the preceding graph), Medellin real estate values have increased steadily since the turn of the millenium.
 Not even during the economic recession of 2008, which saw house prices plummet not only in the US but across much of the world, have housing prices gone down YoY in Medellin.

 In May 2020 we wrote this article talking about why we didn’t even think the economic fallout from the coronavirus pandemic would cause real estate prices to drop.
 Statistics for 2020 won’t be available for some time yet.
 But as of January 2021 we remain very confident in that prediction.
 The market here remains hot and even those that don’t sell simply raise their prices.

 The blue line above is unlikely to dip negative even for a year as dismal economically as 2020.
 The graph should make something fairly clear – if you buy a property in Medellin, the price of that property is highly likely to go up.
 Astute investors will be quick to point out that there are other factors at play here – most notably inflation and foreign exchange rate considerations.